bkuhn/talks/PyCon-USA-2012/nonprofit.markdown

 + NPOs can accept for-profit donations, but provide a firewall.

-# For-Profit Employees as Volunteers
+# For-Profit-Employee &ldquo;Volunteers&rdquo;

-+ Most Free Software code is written by for-profit employees.
++ Most code written by for-profit employees.

-+ *20% time* and other such policies are a boon to software freedom.
+     + *20% time* is a boon to software freedom.

-+ But, the cost is that codebases drift in directions of the company's needs.
+     + **But** codebases drift in directions of company's needs.

-+ Sometimes, developers should be *funded* by non-profits,
++ Some developers should be *funded* by non-profits,
      - to mitigate dangers of for-profit control.

 ***

-> It's the duty of all developers to convince their employers to let them give as much time as possible to Free Software work.
+> It's the duty of all Free Software developers to steal as much time as they can from their employers for software freedom.

 <span class="fitonslide">
 <p align=right>
  &mdash; Jeremy Allison, Director, Conservancy &amp; Member, Samba Team
 </p>
 </span>

 # What Can NPOs Do?